FATHIMA-S-DEV/Encoding_Decoding/README.md

 hash.ts: Hash generation utilities clipboard.ts: Copy-to-clipboard functionality toolsData.ts: Configuration for various tools
+📋 How to Use
+Visit the live demo
+Enter your text in the input field
+Select the desired conversion type from the options Click the "Convert" button to see the result
-🖥️ Local Development
+Use the "Copy" button to copy the result to your clipboard 🖥️ Local Development
 To run this project locally: